LOADING ...

 officer's-name-and-any-other-kind-of-thing-you-gotta-say", and for

-down there, just like it was, and everything was fine and I put the
+there, just like it was, and everything was fine and I put down the

 following

-("KID, YOU REHABILITATED YOURSELF?")
+("KID, HAVE YOU YOURSELF?")

 I went to the sargent, said, "Sargeant, you got a lot a damn gall to